-Note from dshort: At the request of Greg Patterson at The Advisory Group in San Francisco, here's updated comparison of four major cyclical bear markets.
-The numbers are through today's close.
+Note from dshort: At the request of The Advisory Group in San Francisco, here's updated comparison of four major cyclical bear markets.
+The numbers are through April 21st close.

 This chart series features an overlay of the Four Bad Bears in U.S. history since the market peak in 1929.
 They are:

 - The Crash of 1929, which eventually ushered in the Great Depression,

 - The Oil Embargo of 1973, which was followed by a vicious bout of stagflation,